Competitive Landscape

 - Take risks that benefit the agent's performance metrics but expose holders to losses

-- Prioritize strategies that grow the treasury over strategies that grow holder value
+- Prioritize strategies that grow the treasury over strategies that benefit holders directly

-MIKO solves this by separating intelligence from execution with enforced distribution:
+MIKO solves this by separating intelligence from execution with structurally enforced allocation:

 The distinction is structural.
 In autonomous trading agents, the agent accumulates value in its own treasury and the holder's only exposure is through token price speculation.
-In MIKO, the reward pool is used to purchase the selected token and distribute it directly to holders on a pro-rata basis.
-The alignment between agent performance and holder returns is enforced by the protocol's architecture, not by the agent's goodwill.
+In MIKO, the acquisition treasury is used to acquire the selected asset on-chain and allocate it directly to holders on a pro-rata basis.
+The alignment between agent performance and holder allocations is structurally enforced.

 MIKO vs. Static Reward Tokens (PRINT, IMG)